-2. Generally, MTRs are established below 10,000 feet MSL for operations at speeds in excess of 250 knots.
+Generally, MTRs are established below 10,000' MSL for operations at speeds in excess of 250 knots.
 The IFR and VFR routes are as follows:

-a) IFR Military Training Routes (IR).
-Operations on these routes are conducted in accordance with IFR regardless of weather conditions.

-b) VFR Military Training Routes (VR).
-Operations on these routes are conducted in accordance with VFR except flight visibility shall be 5 miles or more; and flights shall not be conducted below a ceiling of less than 3,000 feet AGL.

-c) Slow Speed Military Training Routes (SR).
-Operations are similar to VR routes except weather is 1500 and 3 and the maximum speed is 250 knots.
+- IFR Military Training Routes (IR). - Operations on these routes are conducted in accordance with IFR regardless of weather conditions. - VFR Military Training Routes (VR). - Operations on these routes are conducted in accordance with VFR except flight visibility shall be 5 miles or more; and flights ahll not be conducted below a ceiling of less than 3,000' AGL. - Slow Routes (SR) - Slow Speed Military Route (SR) operations are similar to VR routes except weather is 1500 and 3 and the maximum speed is 250 knots.